Because the show originally premiered on the BBC in 2018, British viewers are likely already well acquainted with

 Every Blank Ever, Doctor Foster: A Woman Scorned, Death in Paradise, and (what else?)
 Doctors, where she played a character named Grace Mensah in one episode.
 Kayleigh — Savannah Baker

 The Bromley Boys and the 2016 horror/thriller Hallows Eve.
 Harry — Benjamin Nugent

 "A childhood illness left [Harry] with lingering health (and general) anxiety issues, an encyclopedic general knowledge gained through reading whilst in quarantine and underdeveloped social skills," the BBC explains.
 "He's academically intelligent but he's all theory and no practice, he's never really been out in the world and so it all seems quite scary to him."

 .
-As for Nugent, he's a relative newcomer, but has had parts in River City and Millie Inbetween.
+As for Nugent, he's a relative newcomer, but has had parts in The A List's version of Piggy River City and Millie Inbetween.
 Petal — Georgina Sadler

 "A dreamer and an optimist; she believes in everyone and everything," the BBC explains of Petal.
 "Raised in the country by an unconventional but loving family she radiates positivity and light."

 And it appears as though Petal and Alex may share a romance in Season 1, which will be exciting to watch play out.
 Sadler herself has appeared in a handful of small projects, but the

 A List is undoubtedly her biggest gig yet.
 Luka — Max Lohan

 vying for Mia's affections.
 This is Lohan's first acting role, with more assuredly to come.